-Our home village of Lochranza really is the perfect location for producing the perfect Malt.
+Our home village of Lochranza really is the perfect location for producing the perfect Single Malt.
+It's all about the water.

 Arran enjoys a warm microclimate – the atmosphere of sea breezes and clear mountain air, together with the warm flow of the Gulf Stream is ideal for the speedy maturation of single malts.
 The island has a reputation for producing the highest quality whisky.